 Believing Vesuvius to be a normal mountain, the Pompeiians had no word for ‘volcano’.

-You are invited to book an appointment at the Office of Chthonic Services (OOCS), a project that examines the apocalypse not as a single cataclysm but as a recurring multifaceted phenomenon.
+You are invited to book an appointment at the Office of Chthonic Services (OOCS), a project that examines the apocalypse not as a single cataclysm but as a recurring phenomenon.

 Supported by the City of Melbourne Arts Grants.